secretstartups/handbook/people-group/learning-and-development/linkedin-learning/index/html.md

 ## Benefit of LinkedIn Learning

 Utilizing LinkedIn Learning will be beneficial to your professional development.
-With access to LinkedIn Learning, you will be able to access their over 8,000 courses on many different topics.
+With access to LinkedIn Learning, you will be able to access over 8,000 courses on many different topics.

 ### How to incorporate LinkedIn Learning into your day-to-day role

 We encourage all team members to [take time out to learn](/handbook/people-group/learning-and-development/learning-initiatives/#take-time-out-to-learn-campaign).
-If you are working on a project and realize you need to know more about a certain topic or a certain tool, you can go to GitLab Learn and search for that to see if there are resources avialble to you.
+If you are working on a project and realize you need to know more about a certain topic or a certain tool, you can go to GitLab Learn and search for LinkedIn Learning couses to see if there are resources avialble to you.

-[add Video overview of the experience including How to access from the LXP]

 ### Take Time out to Learn

 You can take time to learn about something that will help you in your current role.
 You can learn about things that can help you in a future role (maybe you are an aspiring manager).
-You can also take time to learn about things that are just fun for you like graphic design, drawing, or mindfulness.
+You can learn more to improve current skills or learn entirely new skills.
+You can also take time to learn about things that are fun for you like graphic design, drawing, or mindfulness.

 Finding courses and skills to learn just got easier with access to LinkedIn Learning.
 We have a [take time out to learn campaign](/handbook/people-group/learning-and-development/learning-initiatives/#take-time-out-to-learn-campaign) where we encourage our team members to take time out of their work week to learn.
-That may be learning more to improve current skills or learning new skills completely.
+Focus Fridays create designated meeting-free space within our weeks and are a great opportunity to take time out to learn.

 ## Recommended Learning Paths

-We have outlined recommended learning paths for different roles at GitLab.
+We have outlined recommended LinkedIn Learning paths for different roles at GitLab.
+These links will take you to GitLab Learn and if you decide to take the course it will open a new tab for the course in LinkedIn Learning.
 This is not an exhaustive list, but it is a good start if you are new to using the tool.

 ### All Team Members
 - [Confronting Bias: Thriving Across our Differences](https://gitlab.edcast.com/insights/ECL-393c827e-4175-46e2-bdfb-768c7cb49f27)